NUMBER OF MODULES INCLUDED

 - Study tools to prep for the CNOR exam

 Note: Facility course administrators have two years to register students for assigned modules.
-From the time of registration, each student has one year to complete a module.
+From the time of registration, each student has two years to complete a module.

 - Staff Nurses (new and experienced)